 Hiring international employees is an increasingly common tactic in today’s competitive job market.

-From navigating legalities to understanding cultural nuances, there's a lot to consider.
+From staying compliant with new legalities to navigating cultural nuances, there's a lot to consider.

-Depending on your needs, you have various options for hiring international employees with varying levels of complexity.
+Depending on your needs, you have several options for hiring international employees with varying levels of complexity.

 This section will discuss the most popular options in detail, along with the pros and cons of each.